mathgladiator/adama-lang/docs/docs/language-tour.md

 }
 ```

 The reason we took this detour is to have a third party be able to use the incomplete channel.
-For instance, the document somehow learns of two players within a game; these player's associated clients are stored within the document via:
+For instance, the document somehow learns of two players within a game; these players' associated clients are stored within the document via:

 ```adama
 private client player1;